 - P = Provisional- Employees with less than 12 mos.
 Experience

 Performance ratings must result in one overall rating, ex., ME, E, vs. ME/EE, EE/I.

 9. What is the amount of the increase?

-This year, the Trustees have authorized an overall 3% merit pool for administrators.
-All employees who meet expectations or better, can expect to receive an increase greater than 1%.
-For employees who receive a rating of Needs Improvement can expect to receive an increase of 1.5% or less and managers are strongly encouraged to develop a Performance Improvement Plan.
+This year, the Trustees have authorized a 3% merit pool.
+Employees who receive a rating of Meet Expectations or higher can expect to receive an increase of minimum 1.75 %.
+Employees who receive a rating of Needs Improvement can expect to receive an increase of 1.5% or less and managers are strongly encouraged to develop a Performance Improvement Plan.
 Employees who receive a rating of Unsatisfactory can expect to receive 0% or no increase.

 10. When will I receive my increase?

 11. I am new to this process; how can I learn more about it?

-The Office of Human Resources will conduct workshops to assist managers and supervisors with the performance evaluation discussion and the performance evaluation form.
+The Office of Human Resources will conduct workshops to assist managers and supervisors with guidance regarding the performance evaluation discussion and the performance evaluation form.
 The sessions are open to all administrative employees.
 All managers and supervisors new to the process are strongly encouraged to attend.

 Each workshop will last approximately ninety (90) minutes and review the performance discussion and the evaluation form.

 Sessions will be held: